TejaswiniPenki/playwright-login-automation-tool/README.md

-This tool automates logging into websites using Playwright, LangGraph, and Streamlit.
-It automatically fills out the login form, records each step, and takes screenshots to help review and troubleshoot the process.
+This app helps you easily automate logging into websites.
+Just enter your login URL, username, and password, and it does the rest—logs in, takes screenshots, and shows you the page content along with detailed logs.
+It uses Streamlit for a clean interface, Playwright to control the browser, and LangGraph to manage step-by-step automation.
+It is great for quickly testing login flows without writing any code—just run it and watch everything happen automatically.
 ![Login Screenshot](screenshot.png)